 - (e) Delegation period.
 Delegation of the power to repurchase own shares can be granted for a maximum period of 18 months as from the moment of the resolution to delegate.
 The resolution to delegate must state that the general meeting is entitled to withdraw the delegation and the conditions for withdrawal must be set out in detail in the resolution to delegate.
 It is preferable in the event that a delegation period is still current, to formulate the proposal as an extension to this current delegation, in order to prevent uncertainty as to whether the current delegation will continue to exist alongside the new delegation. - (f) Method of repurchase.
 When authorization for the repurchase of own shares is requested, it must be clearly stated how the shares in question will be repurchased; on the stock exchange or by a different method.
 It must always be clear that all shareholders in equal measure can offer their shares to be repurchased.
 In unusual cases in which shares from one or a number of shareholders are repurchased, clear reasons must be provided for these transactions and these must be clearly apparent to all shareholders. - (g) Permitted repurchase price.
-The repurchase price must not, in principle, be higher than the market price of the share.
-The market price is the price quoted for the share on the stock exchange on the day of the repurchase, or the average share price over a certain period, which must not be longer than 5 days.
+The repurchase price must not be higher than 110% of the market price of the share; the market price being the average of the highest price on each of the five days of trading prior to the date of acquisition.
 If the management board requests authorization for a higher repurchase price, a clear explanation must be provided for this. - (h) Rate of repurchase.
 Repurchase transactions are not intended to influence the price of the share temporarily and the company must provide clear information, therefore, on what precautions have been taken to prevent repurchase transactions from influencing the price on the stock exchange each day.
 The maximum number of shares to be repurchased per day of trading must always be stated (or what maximum percentage of the shares traded each day), how repurchase transactions are connected with the share-price related objectives in the remuneration policy and which internal or external party has been charged with the repurchase. - (i) Transparency on repurchase transactions.
 The company will include a summary of transactions in the financial statements showing developments in the number of own shares repurchased, in order to provide clear insight into the development of the repurchasing transactions during the financial year.

-3. Recommendations dividend policy
+2. Recommendations dividend policy